foldda/charian/README.md

 # Afterword: The Big Picture

-Here let's talk about why we developed Charian and RDA whilst there are already many XML/JSON-based data transport solutions.
+Here let's talk about why we developed Charian and RDA whilst there are already many XML/JSON-based data serialization and transport solutions.

-## The problem - schema-bound data exchange
+## The problem - schema-based data exchange

 Independent programs, such as a browser-hosted app and a Web server, or an IoT device and a control console, often need to communicate with each other in a collaborative distributed solution.
 Because these programs are often developed by different parties and executed on separate computer environments, exchanging data between them is normally complicated and requires extra effort.
 The conventional approach to cross-program data exchange typically involves building an ad hoc, dedicated connection between the communicating parties, based on an ‘agreed’ data model (i.e. a schema).